oxmc/raspisecurity/README.md

 -----
 # Information
-Raspisecurity© is a program that creates a live security feed using your raspberrypi as a web server and allows you to create a web interface to see all your cameras(conected to the pi) on the website the pi creates.
+Raspisecurity© is a program that creates a live security feed using your raspberry pi as a web server and allows you to create a web interface to see all your cameras(conected to the pi) on the website the pi creates.

 -----
 # Supported boards